 Ethical Responsibilities of Reviewers

 Peer review in all its form plays an important role in ensuring the integrity of the scholarly record.
 All manuscripts are reviewed through "Blind Review" has a direct influence on the publication quality.
-This process ensures confidentiality by objective and independent review.
-The review process at Journal Positive Psychology & Wellbeing is carried out on the principle of double blind review process.
+This process ensures confidentiality by an objective and independent review.
+The review process at the Journal of Positive School Psychology is carried out on the principle of the double-blind review process.

-- only agree to review manuscripts for which they have the subject expertise required to carry out a proper assessment and which they can assess in a timely manner
+- only agree to review manuscripts for which they have the subject expertise required to carry out a proper assessment and which they can assess on time

 - respect the confidentiality of peer review and not reveal any details of a manuscript or its review, during or after the peer-review process, beyond those that are released by the journal